Vladimir Aleksandrovich Mau

-Vladimir Aleksandrovich Mau (born December 29, 1959, in Moscow) is a Russian economist, scientist, and teacher.
+Vladimir Aleksandrovich Mau (born December 29, 1959) is a Russian economist, scientist, and teacher.
 Since 2010 to 2023 he has served as the rector of the Russian Presidential Academy of National Economy and Public Administration (RANEPA).
 During his career, he was a member of many advisory and scientific councils and commissions.
-Currently, he is a member of the Presidium of the Economic Council under the President of the Russian Federation.
-He has a civilian service rank of the 1st class Active State Councillor of the Russian Federation.
+He was a member of the Presidium of the Economic Council (was abolished in 2018 by presidential executive order) under the President of the Russian Federation.
+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 In 2022, Mau was accused for embezzlement in Marina Rakova Case and placed under home arrest.
+On 14 October 2022, he was cleared of all charges and the case was dropped ‘due to his lack of involvement in the crime’.

+Dr Mau is currently a lecturer at the Faculty of Social Sciences at Tel Aviv University, Israel.

 Education

 In 1981, Mau graduated from the Plekhanov Russian University of Economics with a degree in State Economics Planning.
 In 1986, he completed postgraduate studies at the Institute of Economics of the USSR Academy of Sciences.

 In 1994, Mau defended his doctoral thesis on theory and ideology of Russian State Economic Policies in the first quarter of the XX century.
 Two years later, he became a professor.
 In 1999, he received a PhD from Pierre Mendès-France University in applied economics.